 Located on a horseshoe shaped bay, surrounded by mountains on one side and the Ionian Sea on the other, Saranda is opposite Corfu, Greece.
 Ksamil, near Sananda, offers a great beach with small islands a short swim away.
 The highlight of a trip to Saranda is the chance to visit nearby Butrint, an ancient city and Unesco World Heritage site.
 This amazing site has origins dating back as far as the 8th century BC, with a Roman amphitheater, Roman temples, and a Byzantine Basilica.
 Excavations are still underway, and word is there is much more to this site than what has already been discovered.

 You may think of the famous blood sucking vampire when hearing the name Romania, and while Transylvania is a major tourist attraction, there is so much more to this country.
-Another place that has been gaining popularity in recent years, especially since it joined the EU less than 5 years ago, Romania is a country that is very unique to others in the region.
+Another place that has been gaining popularity in recent years, especially since it joined the EU a little over 8 years ago, Romania is a country that is very unique to others in the region.
 On the shores of the Black Sea, with scenic mountains, stunning natural beauty around every turn, friendly, rural areas that have tourists hearkening to days past, beautiful monasteries and churches, and plenty of castles, Romania can still be done if you’re on a tight budget.
 Backpackers can get by on $40US/day without much of an issue, especially if you stick to the more rural areas.

 If you’re really looking to go back in time and see what life was like 100 years ago, then the Maramures region of Romania is for you.
 It’s not a tourist hotbed by any stretch of the imagination, but if you are into rolling green hills, wooden churches, stunning landscapes, and the chance to visit a multitude of tiny villages virtually untouched by Westernization, then this is the place for you.
 Luckily prices are still really cheap for what you get, with accommodations as low as $40US for a private room including breakfast.